History of Formula One regulations: 2020s

 Ground effect reintroduced, having been outlawed in Formula One since the 1983 season.
 The car's underbody becomes the main source of aerodynamic grip, eliminating the need for bargeboards.
 Front wing and endplates simplified; rear wings now wider and mounted higher.
 Amount of aerodynamic updates across an entire season restricted to cut costs.
 Wheel diameter increased from 13 to 18 in.
+Inerters were banned to simplify suspension design.
 Following controversy from the shortened 2021 Belgian Grand Prix, which saw one lap (the entire race) being run behind the safety car amidst torrential rain, the points system concerning unfinished races is altered—should a race be suspended due to any reason, fewer points are awarded depending on a percentage of the completed race distance.
 Safety car procedure altered following controversy surrounding the final lap of the 2021 Abu Dhabi Grand Prix; safety car will now be drawn in a lap after the instruction for lapped cars to unlap themselves is broadcast, wording of regulations altered to clarify that "all" cars must unlap themselves, not "any".
 Q2 tyre rule (in place since 2014) scrapped, allowing the top 10 drivers from qualifying a free choice of starting tyre for the race.